Space Exploration Initiative: First Lunar Outpost program (FLO)

-The First Lunar Outpost (FLO) was the most comprehensive moon base study under the Space Exploration Initiative (SEI).
+The First Lunar Outpost (FLO) was the most comprehensive Moon base study under the Space Exploration Initiative (SEI).
 It was intended to be the flagship of the program from which other proposals such as ILREC would have to compete against.
 The FLO concept incorporated many recommendations from the 1991 Stafford Synthesis report, mainly the use of a Nova class super heavy launch vehicle to minimize assembly and operations in LEO and on the surface of the Moon.
 FLO was a major change from previous SEI proposals as the vehicle was standalone and expendable rather than reusable and being staged off of Space Station Freedom.
 The design was based on massive yet simple launchers to carry massive amounts of payloads at once rather than many small and complicated launches.
 This was to reduce cost and development time.
-The program would have almost completely consisted of existing technology such as the Saturn and Space Station with the only the landing vehicle needing to be developed.
+The program would have almost completely consisted of existing technology such as the Saturn and Space Station with only the landing vehicle needing to be developed.